General E46 Forum

 When checking for power at the pump, the engine needs to be cranked.

 If the pump runs with the terminals jumpered, but not when the relay is in place, the relay is defective.

 a, No compression

 An engine needs spark, fuel and compression to run.

-At times a condition called cylinder wash down can occur.
+At times a condition called cylinder wash down occurs.

-A lot of cranking without starting dumps a lot of fuel into the cylinder,
+a lot of fuel is dumped into the cylinders.

-which washes the oil off the piston rings, leading to loss of compression.
+This can wash the oil off the cylinder walls and lead to loss of compression.

 c, Engine seized